 Coping With Grief in a ‘Get Over it’ and ‘Move On’ World

-All these reactions are often normal responses to trauma, but if you have ever come into contact with hurt, or profound sadness, you can recognize it in others and aimlessness associate it with the situation described here; you know that it’s not that easy to ‘Get over it” or just ‘Move on.’
+All these reactions are often normal responses to emotional trauma, but if you have ever come into contact with hurt, or profound sadness, you can recognize it in others and aimlessness associate it with the situation described here; you know that it’s not that easy to ‘Get over it” or just ‘Move on.’

 When someone loses something very precious to them like a spouse, friend, family member or a pet the grief can be extreme.
-While experiencing the pain, and sad memories it seems the hurt will never go away.
+While experiencing the pain, and sad memories it seems as if the hurt will never go away.

 A person may even feel they will never be the same or feel whole again.
 However, after months or a year into the sadness, people look at how the survivor handle the grief and their sentiment is ‘He or she need to ‘Get over it’ and ‘Move on.’